-CRC Insurance Services Inc., the wholesale insurance subsidiary of BB&T Corp., has completed a purchase of Southern Risk Operations LLC.
+CRC Insurance Services Inc., the wholesale insurance unit of BB&T Corp., completed its purchase of Southern Risk Operations LLC.

 Terms were not disclosed.

-Birmingham-based CRC reported approximately $3 billion in premiums in 2007.
-Southern Risk will operate as a division of CRC managing general agency Southern Cross Underwriters.
+Birmingham-based CRC reported $3 billion in premiums in 2007.
+Southern Risk will operate as a division of CRC managing general agency, Southern Cross Underwriters.

-Tom Curtin, chief executive officer of CRC, said the deal would “certainly boost our presence in the managing general agent segment of the industry.”
+Tom Curtin, chief executive officer of CRC, said move that will boost its presence in the managing general agent segment of the industry.

 Southern Risk’s specialty lines include commercial transportation, property and liability, marine, and directors and officers.

 CRC acquired Jackson, Miss.-based Southern Cross Underwriters in 2003.
-The the CRC division specializes in small- and middle-market accounts, including coverage for coastal homeowners and marine exposures.
+CRC specializes in small- and middle-marketts, including coastal homeowners and marine exposures.
 CRC has 26 offices and 865 employees.
 It was acquired by BB&T in 2002.

 Hudson, CropUSA Agency

-Hudson Insurance Group, the U.S. insurance division of Odyssey Re Holdings, has purchased the assets pertaining to the crop insurance business of CropUSA Insurance Agency, Inc.
+Hudson Insurance Group, the U.S. insurance division of Odyssey Re Holdings Corp., has purchased the assets pertaining to the crop insurance business of CropUSA Insurance Agency, Inc.

 Since 2006 CropUSA has acted as managing general underwriter for Hudson in the crop insurance sector.
 As a result of this transaction, Hudson has hired the staff and acquired the portfolio of CropUSA.
 The business will now operate under the brand Hudson Crop, and will continue to be led by Kent Petersen, previously the president of CropUSA.